mormar/cvm-monitor/README.md

 ## How to run the project in development mode:
 * You have to „Clone or download” this project.
 * install all project dependencies with `npm install`
+* create a .env file in the root directory with variable from example.env
 * start the development server with `npm start`

 ## How to run the project in production mode: